-FEDERAL PROGRAMS

-Federal Pell Grant
+FEDERAL PROGRAMS Federal Pell Grant

 The Federal Pell Grant program is the largest of all federal student grant programs and is the "foundation" of all forms of student assistance.
 Pell Grants are available to undergraduates who have not already obtained a bachelor's degree.
-The amount of the grant is based on financial need and ranges from

-\$400 to \$4,050 for students enrolled fulltime.
+The amount of the grant is based on family contribution and ranges from \$400 to \$4,050 for students enrolled full time.
 Part-time undergraduates are also eligible.
-Students may apply by completing a Free Application for Federal Student Aid (FAFSA).
+Students who file a Free Application for Federal Student Aid (FAFSA) are automatically considered for a Federal Pell Grant.